a2f0/cma/README.md

 The server currently uses NodeJS v12.4.0 (see `.nvmrc`).
 Use [nvm](https://github.com/nvm-sh/nvm) to install it locally (i.e. `nvm install v12.13.1`)

+This project used [expo](https://expo.io/), so be careful and aware when using `react-native` commands.

 # Developer Instructions

 1. Run git clone https://github.com/deepeeess/cma